djdron/vortextracker/readme.txt

 3.3.
 Moving mouse with pushed left button.

 3.4.
-Shift+mouse click - select from cursor to desired cel.
+Shift+mouse click - select from cursor to desired cell.

 3.5.
 Shift+mouse wheel - not reset/add to selection.

 4. Jumps from edit pattern to other objects

 4.1.
-Tab - jup from one window control to other in predefined order.
+Tab - jump from one window control to other in predefined order.

 4.2.
 Shift+Tab - same in reverse order.